Signal Settings

 Signal Generation Logic

 To protect our proprietary algorithms, the exact mechanics of the signal logic are not disclosed.
-The conceptual approach can be understood as follows:
+However, the conceptual approach can be understood as follows:

 Settings